 A good friend of mine, who is also a leader in the digital field, Gary Viray, says this:

 A brand is a psychological construct on how customers experience what you do, and describe who you are.
 If you are to ask your customers, how would you want them to perceive you?
 Whatever your answer is, it matters a lot on how would you map out your presence to them.

 One key ingredient to live up to the standards that you’ve set is to establish processes when building a team.
 You also need to recall though that processes were built primarily because they are meant to deliver better customer experience in all cylinders.

 Now, when your workflows start to become the culprit hindering your brand’s promise, you need to step back and assess what you needed to do to bring back your brand’s mojo with your customers.

 A word of caution: You cannot regain your customer’s trust with mere sweet talks.
 You’ve got to deliver beyond expectation!
 When I say deliver, deliver fast.
 You can only achieve market leadership when you commit to better your customer experience.
 No excuses.

-What is your most recent experience that you can’t get over?
+- What is the most recent experience that you can’t get over?

 By standing in a corner and just watching people work will give you a clear vision of how others react and engage in an experience.

-Be that man in the corner ready to give insights but never be the man who gives insights without considering all factors first.
+Be that person in the corner ready to give insights but never be the person who gives insights without considering all factors first.